aem-design/docker-dockerhub-description/README.md

 1. DOCKERHUB_USERNAME user who has access to write to repository
 2. DOCKERHUB_PASSWORD user password
 3. DOCKERHUB_REPO should be in format `user/repository` ex [aemdesign/dockerhub-description](https://hub.docker.com/r/aemdesign/dockerhub-description)
-4. PATH TO README is optional with default ./README.md)

-## Volumes

-1. You need to mount directory with readme into the `/data/`
+4. PATH TO README is optional with default `/data/README.md`, you need to mount directory with readme into the `/data/` volume

 ## Commands